 The top 25% of the class during Phase 1 is based on the student’s composite score of all Phase 1 blocks.
+Phase 1 performance will NOT be factored into AOA consideration for the Class of 2020 and all subsequent classes.
 Each clerkship grade equals a point value.
 Points assigned for clerkship grades are based on the length of the clerkship, the distribution of grades (Honors, High Pass, and Pass), and if a student is in the top 25% of students in that clerkship cohort for their year.

 Once all of the possible points for each student have been determined, then the top 25 percent is identified.
 This is the group of students that the AOA Selection Committee considers for membership.
 The nomination and selection process occurs in time for the information to be included in the student’s Medical School Performance Evaluation for residency applications.

 The Selection Committee is composed of faculty who are AOA members and have considerable experience in our educational programs.
 Students are asked to submit their curriculum vitae to complete the application.
 Nominees are evaluated in five categories:

 - Awards received while in medical school (0-5 points)